• Skip to primary navigation

 Braided sweet bread

-This sweet yeasted bread has such a unique flavor, with a rich and creamy nutmeg butter filling and roasted pecans scattered throughout the loaf; it is then rolled and artfully braided.
-As a kid, I thought this bread was the best thing ever and it is still a favorite.
+This sweet yeasted bread has a unique flavor, with a rich and creamy nutmeg butter filling and roasted pecans scattered throughout the loaf; it is then rolled and artfully braided.
+As a kid, I thought this bread was the best thing ever and is still a favorite.

-Making bread takes time, the process can't be rushed, but then, after several hours of smelling that enticing aroma, you finally pull from your oven a fragrant golden brown loaf of bread that tastes insanely delicious.
+Making bread takes time; the process can’t be rushed, but then, after several hours of smelling that enticing aroma, you finally pull from your oven a fragrant golden brown loaf of bread that tastes insanely delicious.

-• Recipe
+Recipe Highlights

 • The ingredient list is full of pantry staples, so there is nothing fancy you need to buy.

-• Don't let the looks of this bread scare you away, the yeasted dough is super simple to make, and rolling and braiding the bread is surprisingly simple to do.
-And, it's fun!
+• Don’t let the looks of this bread scare you away; the yeasted dough is super simple to make, and rolling and braiding the bread is surprisingly simple to do.
+And, it’s fun!
 Really!

-• Enjoy this loaf any time of the year, but this nutty bread recipe makes a statement for a delicious Christmas bread to give as a gift or to set on the holiday table, and we like to serve this for Easter.
+• Enjoy this loaf any time of the year, but this nutty bread recipe makes a statement for delicious Christmas bread to give as a gift or to set on the holiday table, and we like to serve this for Easter.

 Variations